dani8439/slice-nyc/mvp-notes.md

 User can choose from category of Pizza Type and Oven type.
 (Coal Fired Thin Crust, Gas Oven NY-Style, etc)

+User can add sauces, cheeses, crusts, and toppings.

-User can filter Restaurants by neighborhood and borough.
+User can filter Restaurants by neighborhood and borough?

 User can rate Pizza's from a restaurant.